09 Jan Reasonable Compensation and the S Corp Owner

 Taxpayer’s business overview

-The Company or the Taxpayer is a domestic corporation registered and domiciled in the State of Colorado.
+The Company or the Taxpayer is a domestic corporation registered and domiciled in Colorado.
 The company received IRS Commissioner approval to comport itself as an S-corporation for federal income tax purposes and reports income on IRS Form 1120-S.

-The Company is owned entirely by a fantasy sports professional player, the sole full-time employee of the company that engages in high-profile sports betting known as daily fantasy sports (DFS) and formerly in a card betting in poker.
-The owner serves as the company’s President, Officer, Director, and Software Maintainer.
+The company is owned entirely by a fantasy sports professional player, the sole full-time employee of the company that engages in high-profile sports betting known as daily fantasy sports (DFS) and formerly in card betting in poker.
+The Owner serves as the company’s President, Officer, Director, and Software Maintainer.

 What the Company Does

 The company places wagers on a wide variety of sports.
-The stakes are placed online from the company owner’s home in Colorado and on the taxpayer’s behalf.
-On occasion, the owner/taxpayer travels to Las Vegas, Nevada, for in-person participation in tournaments or to other local events for sponsored conferences, both on behalf of the Taxpayer.
+The stakes are placed online from the company owner’s home in Colorado and on the Taxpayer’s behalf.
+On occasion, the owner/taxpayer travels to Las Vegas, Nevada, for in-person participation in tournaments or other local events for sponsored conferences, both on the Taxpayer’s behalf.
 1

-When not gambling, the owner conducts gambling-related research, budgeting, forecasting, and modeling for the Taxpayer.2 In addition to betting and related activities, the owner spends 500 to 600 hours annually maintaining and improving the taxpayer’s software.
+When not gambling, the Owner conducts gambling-related research, budgeting, forecasting, and modeling for the Taxpayer.2 Besides betting and related activities, the Owner spends 500 to 600 hours annually maintaining and improving the Taxpayer’s software.
 3

 The first lesson is to get that business activity code on the tax forms to a standard.

 NAICS uses a six-digit coding system to identify particular industries and their placement in this hierarchical structure of the classification system.
 The first two digits of the code designate the sector, the third digit represents the subsector, the fourth digit represents the industry group, the fifth digit represents the industry, and the sixth digit represents the national industry.
-A zero as the sixth digit generally indicates that the NAICS and U.S. industries are the same.
+A zero as the sixth digit generally indicates that the NAICS and US industries are identical.
 4

 For FYE 2019 and 2020, the Taxpayer reported that it is engaged in the Business Activity of Online Contests and provides the Product or Service of DFS Contests.5 According to the Taxpayer, these activities and services fall under NAICS 713200.